 We are called to do the same in our daily lives.
 Well, we are not called literally to wash each other’s feet (though sometimes that may be the case).
 The action of washing one another’s feet reminds us of the call to humble servitude.
 Foot washing is not a re-enactment or re-creation of a past event, but rather, it is a commemorative action that reminds us that God calls us first and foremost to be servants to others in our daily lives.

 The ritual washing of the feet can take place in many ways.
 Some churches choose to have 12 people, who represent the apostles, have their feet washed by the priest presiding over the celebration.
 Other churches invite the entire gathered community to have its feet washed (this particular tradition is very powerful because everyone is invited to come and have their feet washed by someone else in their community).
-However the ritual takes shape (whether 24 or 600 feet are washed), foot washing should always be a reminder that Christ has called us to be servants to the entire world.
+However the ritual takes shape, foot washing should always be a reminder that Christ has called us to be servants to the entire world.

 The Celebration of the Eucharist and the Eucharistic Procession

 At the very first Last Supper, Jesus also instituted the Eucharist for the Church.
 At this Holy Thursday celebration, we are reminded of who we are in Jesus Christ and that, through the sacrament of the Eucharist, we are and we become even more the Body of Christ together.